IndexCoop/ITIPS/ITIPS/ITIP-004.md

 **BaseManager Permissions**

 The BaseManager contract will need finer grained permissions for methods that route module calls.
 A simple way of achieving this is to add a `protectedModules` mapping to the Manager which allows the methodologist to register sensitive modules and define which extensions may call them. **New modules would be unprotected by default**.

 **Fee Security**

 At the moment, the `BaseManager` is the receipient of fees prior to distribution and fee accrual can be initiated by anyone as an atomic step (via the `StreamingFee` module).
 This arrangement exposes the fees to extensions that might not conform to Index Community fee requirements.
 We should update `FeeExtension` contracts so fees accrue to directly to themselves - by definition they'll be appropriately permissioned.

 **Delegation of Authority**

-At the core of this upgrade is a dillema about finding the correct balance between protecting methodologist prerogatives and ensuring that Index Coop's engineering team can add features efficiently.
+At the core of this upgrade is a dillema about finding the correct balance between protecting methodologist prerogatives and ensuring that Index Coop's engineering team can add features both safely and efficiently.

 Unfortunately, there is no programmatic way of guaranteeing *before the fact* that an extension with arbitary permissions doesn't interact with a new module which might affect methodologists' fees.

 One solution is to give the methodologist sole authority to manage which modules are protected and which extensions are allowed to interact with them.
 This would let the methodologist veto any functional changes to the Index they disagree with by:

 + restricting the permissions of modules it has concerns about
 + declining to grant unwelcome extensions access to protected modules